 Twenty-six union business managers are squeezed together along a row of doubled white linen-covered tables.
+Across from them are twenty-seven business-suited contractors.
 With the width of two tables separating both sides, the echoey room has to be large.
-These expansive windows, unlike others in the smaller meeting rooms, are covered with adjustable blinds that come from the bottom.
-They are set at half way up, strategically allowing the sun to shine directly onto the people occupying the far side of the tables.
+This room’s expansive windows, unlike others in the smaller meeting rooms, are covered with adjustable blinds that come from the bottom.
+They are set at half way up, strategically allowing the sun to shine directly into the eyes of the people occupying the far side of the tables.
 The faces of those near the windows, union representatives from across the province, are obscured by the bright light behind them.

-The central figure, Sandy, is a large-faced, large-bodied man dressed in his severe dark blue “negotiations suit”, red patterned tie included.
+The central union figure, Sandy, is a large-faced, large-bodied man dressed in his severe dark blue “negotiations suit”, red patterned tie included.
 He is working himself up to a rousing crescendo.
-The angry words are hurled, along with occasional theatrical spit, toward the smaller man opposite.
-Even as his face is darkened by the shadow, his redden features can be seen to be bulging with emotion.
+His angry words are hurled, along with occasional theatrical spit, toward the smaller man opposite.
+Even as his face is darkened by the shadow, his redden features and neck can be seen to be bulging with emotion.

-Sandy’s body rises with his crescendo and he suddenly pulls off a shoe and bangs it on the table, Khrushchev-like.
+Sandy’s body rises with his crescendo and he suddenly pulls off a shoe and bangs it on the table, Khrushchev-like, yelling.
 “And we WON’T BE PUSHED AROUND ANYMORE!”

 Most of his own side support the outburst.
 They all mumble or grunt various levels of approval as Sandy plops back down, satisfied with his performance.
 Sandy pulls a hanky across his face to wipe the sweat away.